Saint-Leu-la-Forêt

-Saint-Leu-la-Forêt ([sɛ̃ lø la fɔʁɛ]) is a commune in the Val-d'Oise department, in the northwestern suburbs of Paris, France.
+Saint-Leu-la-Forêt ([sɛ̃ lø la fɔʁɛ]) is a commune in the Val-d'Oise department, in the northwestern outer suburbs of Paris, France.
 It is located 19.9 km from the centre of Paris.
+In 2021, it had a population of 15,979.

 History

 In 1806, the commune of Saint-Leu-la-Forêt merged with the neighboring commune of Taverny, resulting in the creation of the commune of Saint-Leu-Taverny.

 In 1821, the commune of Saint-Leu-Taverny was demerged.
 Thus, Saint-Leu-la-Forêt and Taverny were both restored as separate communes.

 Population

 Transport

 Saint-Leu-la-Forêt is served by Saint-Leu-la-Forêt station on the Transilien Paris-Nord suburban rail line.